campbell000/blog/content/articles/how-to-tell-if-an-anime-is-awful.md

 In other words, in order to keep up with expectations and to remain competitive, Japanese animation studios can't simply fall back to their old ways of still-frame lip-flapping.
 Instead, as the quote above suggests, they'll need to *increase* their spending simply to survive.
 Consumers will simply look elsewhere if the japanese anime industry can't keep up.

 ### Expensive Anime is Too Big to Fail, so No One Takes Risks Anymore
 Therefore, anime production studios have been feeling the pressure to spend more money to keep up with consumer expectations, as well as competition from global giants like netflix and amazon.
 But these decisions to spend more money don't simply exist in a vacuum.
 When anime becomes more expensive to make, it means that studios can't make as many shows.
 When a studio can't make as many shows, it means that they have less tolerance for any one show to perform poorly.
-Consider the following examples:
-* Studio A produces 10 shows, and 2 flop
-* Studio B produces 5 shows, and 2 flop

-Relative to studio A, studio B is in trouble because 40% of their shows have flopped, compared to A's 20%.
+In other words, now more than ever, a single failure of a show can tank an entire studio.

 This is terrible for the anime industry because **when a studio literally can't afford failure, then they'll be pressured to make creative decisions that make them money, rather than decisions that produce quality anime shows**.
 And no, these two outcomes are often not aligned (more on that in the following sections).